Safeguarding Policy

 • Contains factual information only and not your own opinions.
 Any opinions or third party information must be clearly identified as such.

 • An action plan outlining actions to be taken, by whom and timescales must be devised in consultation with the alleged victim.
-This plan will be produced jointly by the project leader and Company Chair/Director and should be reviewed by them and the complainant at appropriate intervals to ensure the safety of all staff, volunteers and participants.
+This plan will be produced jointly by the project leader and Company Chair/Director and should be reviewed by them and the complainant at appropriate intervals to ensure the safety of all workers, volunteers and participants.

 Stage 4

-• Keep records of all decisions, including why no further action is to be taken
+• Keep records of all decisions, including why no further action is to be taken.

-• Regularly monitor the situation and review the agreed action plan
+• Regularly monitor the situation and review the agreed action plan.

-• Discuss appropriate help-line or counselling services that are available with the individual concerned
+• Discuss appropriate help-line or counselling services that are available with the individual concerned.

-• Carry out a Risk Assessment and note actions
+• Carry out a Risk Assessment and note actions.

 Stage 5